rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

+- write Navigation subsection
+- write Physics engine subsection
+- Use a geomorph in PanZoomDemo
+- Use a geomorph in NavDemo

 - tidy up `PanZoom` and update CodeSandboxes
 - better Tabs UI
   - CodeEditor initially fades in
   - can enable/disable for easier scrolling
   - ✅ fix tabs colours

 - ✅ fix `PanZoom` on mobile
   - ✅ can view local dev on phone
 - ✅ first deploy